cometa-rocks/cometa/README.md

   <br><p>

-  For corporate environments using a Secure Proxy the Proxy usage needs to be configured:
+  For corporate environments using a Secure Proxy the usage needs to be configured:
   Edit the following `nano ~/.docker/config.json`

   <br>